disha03/disha03/README.md

 Dedicated and Self Motivated Pre-final year student pursuing degree of Bachelor of Technology (B.Tech) in Information Technology at Indian Institute of Information Technology Lucknow (IIITL) accustomed to working in fast-paced and deadline-driven environments.
 Skilled in C++ and it’s STL libraries, Cascading Style Sheets (CSS), HTML, Python and MySQL.
 Technically-savvy offering the ability to quickly learn new concepts, software and technology.
-Aiming to leverage the proven and expanding knowledge to stimulate the growth of your company with upcoming challenges.
+Aiming to leverage the proven and expanding knowledge to stimulate the growth with upcoming challenges.